Getting started

 Download Badger from the Google Play Store.
 On first launch you'll go through a short setup:

-- FitNotes import — If you're coming from FitNotes, you can import your workout history here.
+2. Import data - If you're coming from another app (FitNotes, Strong, or Hevy), you can import your full history here.
 You can also do this later in Settings.

 That's it.
 You're dropped straight into the home screen.